Tsmbah1/Blooket-hack/README.md

 Default Scripts:

-[Add Tokens] - Add the maximum XP and Tokens availible for the day.
+Add Tokens - Add the maximum XP and Tokens availible for the day.
+Add Tokens